tylermercer/personal-website/src/content/posts/software/links-should-be-self-explanatory.md

 > is the third most problematic item on the web (after CAPTCHAs and Flash)
 > according to a WebAIM Screen Reader User Survey.

-Admittedly, the article is a bit dated—I'm skeptical that Flash is still a top accessibility concern on the web—but, as far as I can tell, the behavior of screenreaders has not changed.
+Admittedly, the article is a bit dated—I’m skeptical that Flash is still a top accessibility concern on the web—but, as far as I can tell, the behavior of screenreaders has not changed.